UniMath/agda-unimath/src/foundation/judgmentally-compositional-identity-types.lagda.md

   preserves-refl-eq-yoneda-eq = refl
 ```

-An alternative definition of `yoneda-eq-eq'` using the judgmentally left unital
+Below, we consider the alternative definition of `yoneda-eq-eq` using the
-concatenation operation on standard identity types.
+judgmentally left unital concatenation operation on standard identity types.
+As
+we can see, the retracting homotopy holds judgmentally, but now
+`yoneda-eq-eq refl` does not compute definitionally to `reflʸ`.

 ```agda
 module _